-Can I share Netflix Account?
+Can I share my Netflix Account?

 The simple answer is YES.
 You can share your Netflix account with a limited number of people.
-By sharing what we mean is that the people can access your account using your credentials and browse through the movies.
+By sharing, what we mean is that people can access your account using your credentials and browse through the movies.
 But watching it simultaneously at the same time is a completely different thing.

 For example, let’s say, you have the basic plan which only allows 1 connection at a time.
 If your friend whom you have shared your credentials with is already watching something on Netflix, when you try to watch something yourself, Netflix will return an error saying that the connection is already being used by someone else.
+Or Netflix may not keep you logged in.
 This happens to any user who tries to watch something on Netflix with the same credentials which are already being used by someone with the password.

 To How many people?

-Like I already mentioned in the previous section, there is no technical limitation to the number of people that you can share your account password with (because it is all up to you.)
-But there is a limitation for the screens you can watch Netflix on at the same time.
+As I already mentioned in the previous section, there is no technical limitation to the number of people that you can share your account password with (because it is all up to you.)
+But there is a limitation to the screens you can watch Netflix on at the same time.
 It is based on the plan you are going for, as you can see in the plan chart given below.

-As you many have already found out, the Mobile and Basic plans won’t allow more than a single screen at a time.
+As you may have already found out, the Mobile and Basic plans won’t allow more than a single screen at a time.
 While the Standard plan provides 2 simultaneous connections at the same time.
 The Premium plan allows up to 4 users to use the service simultaneously.

 Will I get banned?

 As of now, there are no banning methods followed by Netflix unless in some extreme cases.
-However, recently, the company has taken steps to prevent the unauthorized use of the same account because of the users sharing their credentials to many users.
+However, recently, the company has taken steps to prevent the unauthorized use of the same account because of the users sharing their credentials with many users.
 This might be a turning point in limiting the wide usage of the service without purchasing a subscription plan.
-So, this will be bad news for those who share their accounts with a lot of users for them to watch Netflix without paying for the service.
+So, this will be bad news for those who share their accounts with a lot of users to watch Netflix without paying for the service.